Eight governance gaps. Eight modules.

 - High-risk content flagging based on site context, metadata, and content patterns

-- Bulk labeling campaign execution via metered Graph API ($0.00185 per label)
+- Bulk labeling campaign execution via Graph API metered endpoint ($0.00185 per label)

 - Rules-based classification: apply labels based on site, library, file type, and metadata